Morro Bay, California

-Morro Bay (Morro, Spanish for "Hill") is a seaside city in San Luis Obispo County, California.
-Located on the Central Coast of California, the city population was 10,757 as of the 2020 census, up from 10,234 at the 2010 census.
-The town overlooks Morro Bay, a natural embayment with an all-weather small craft commercial and recreational harbor.
+Morro Bay (Morro, Spanish for "Hill") is a seaside city in San Luis Obispo County, California, United States.
+Located on the Central Coast of California, the city's population was 10,757 as of the 2020 census, up from 10,234 at the 2010 census.
+The town overlooks Morro Bay, a natural embayment with an all-weather, small-craft, commercial and recreational harbor.

 History

 The prehistory of Morro Bay relates to Chumash settlement, particularly near the mouth of Morro Creek.
-At least as early as the Millingstone Horizon thousands of years before present, there was an extensive settlement along the banks and terraces above Morro Creek.
+At least as early as the Millingstone Horizon thousands of years before present, an extensive settlement existed along the banks and terraces above Morro Creek.
 A tribal site on present-day Morro Bay was named tsɨtqawɨ, Obispeño for "Place of the Dogs".